NuevoFoundation/workshops/content/english/linux-basics/activity-11.md

 ---
-title: "Store and protect files."
+title: " Activity 11 - Store and protect files."
 description: "Use Linux commands to compress and archive files."
 date: 2020-07-08
 ---